Best Montessori Toys by Age 0-3 (2026): 8 Picks

 Quality Montessori toys from reputable makers pass safety standards.
 However, always supervise and check for age-appropriateness: choking hazards under age 3, small parts, splinters, etc. Wooden toys from unknown manufacturers might have toxic finishes or loose parts.
 Buy from established brands or carefully inspect if purchasing second-hand.
 Safety depends on quality and supervision.

-Can I make Montessori toys myself?
+Can I make Montessori toys yourself?

 Absolutely.
 Many DIY versions work well: sensory bins, ball drop tracks (wooden ramp with dowels), shape sorters from wood scraps.
 Homemade versions teach the Montessori principle (simple, beautiful, purposeful) even better than store-bought.
 Pinterest and Montessori blogs have many DIY designs.
 This option works well if you enjoy crafting.